 The Red-Legged frogs lay their egg masses in the water, attached to emergent vegetation.
 As the water levels in the wetlands lower, the egg masses are left stranded on dry land, where they are exposed to air and predators.
 The egg masses dessicate and the embryos die.

 Below: Pumping the Sharp Park Wetlands into the sea after a heavy rain in February 2011.
 Photo courtesy Wild Equity Institute.

 Below: California Red-legged Frog Egg Mass, Southern Edge of Horse Stable Pond, Sharp Park, February 23, 2011, 10:54am.
 Photo courtesy Wild Equity Institute.

-Thus far in 2011, the San Francisco Recreation and Parks Department has been forced to re-locate at least 107 California red-legged frog egg masses from areas where the egg masses were laid, due to the wetlands being pumped to sea.
+In 2011, the San Francisco Recreation and Parks Department was forced to re-locate at least 107 California red-legged frog egg masses from areas where the egg masses were laid, due to the wetlands being pumped to sea.
 This almost certainly decreased the frogs' survival rate as they were taken to suboptimal sites and placed in artificially crowded conditions.
 It is unknown how many egg masses died directly of dessication before being rescued.

 (2) Flushing tadpoles out to sea.